 Major Challenges with Climbing Island peak

 1).
-You need to have a good understanding of Himalayan style mountaineering. look at the video again you have to be able to climb through a glacier Alpine style (roped to other people) cross crevasses, sometimes on ladders.
+You need to have a good understanding of Himalayan style mountaineering before taking on this climb.
+Have another look at the video, you will have to be able to climb on the glacier Alpine style (roped to other people), crossing crevasses and sometimes on ladders.
 You will also be using crampons, harness and ice axe.
-You will then be climbing on a fixed rope that we set up the mountain at 6,000m/ 20,000 feet and then abseiling down on a fixed lines using a figure of 8 as you move from one anchor point to another.
+You will face the Head-Wall, climbing on a fixed rope that we set up the mountain at 6,000m/ 20,000 feet.
+Then, you will be abseiling down on a fixed line, using a figure of 8 device as you move from one anchor point to another.
 Do you feel comfortable doing this and using all these pieces of equipment?
 If the answer is yes then you should have the technical ability.
-If no you have some work to do.
+If no, then you have some work to do.

 2).
-Have you been training 5/6 days a week for over 6+ months with previous altitude and multi-day trekking experience?
+Have you been training 5-6 days a week for over 6+ months?
+Do you have previous altitude and multi-day trekking experience?
 You are going to be hiking up to the crampon point at 5,800m/ 19,000 feet on Island peak, climbing at 6,000m/ 20,000 feet on 50 to 70 degree angle.
 Trekking and climbing for 18 days in a row.
-You need to have excellent physical conditioning.
-Strength, endurance and fitness to be able to manage yourself correctly at this extreme altitude.
-READ MORE here about the specific training required for climbing Island peak.
+You need to have excellent physical conditioning, strength, endurance and fitness to be able to manage yourself correctly at this extreme altitude.
+READ MORE here about the specific training required for climbing Island Peak.

 Gain Access to our Island Peak Dossier

 The best months to climb Island peak are April, May, October & November.
 CLICK HERE for our upcoming trips.
-We choose not to climb in the rainy season, or in the extreme cold which limits chances of success.
+We choose not to climb in the rainy season, or in the extreme cold of the winter months, which limits chances of success.